-Facebook depression is described as “the depression that develops when preteens and teens spend a great deal of time on social websites, such as Facebook.”
-She argues that Facebook users essentially feel an implicit pressure to feel a sense of acceptance by their fellow peers.
-Rachel in her article “How Using Social Media Affects Teenager” also supports this issue of depression as she argues that the teens feel the need to be active in their online friends are active too so that they can remain relevant and updated.
+Rachel writes in her article “How Using Social Media, Affects Teenager” also supporting this issue of depression.
+As well as she argues that the teens feel the need to be active in their online friends are active too so that they can remain relevant and updated.
 It almost replicates the real-life relationships and replaces its importance.

 The teens on social networking sites tend to need to appear cool to their peers and show them the ‘extravagant’ things going on in their lives.
 This intertextual congruency strengthens the claim that “Facebook Depression” exists and it can have profound effects on teens and preteens.